 Process: Washed Variety: Catimor, Bourbon, Typica

-An exotic, memorable fragrance of golden raisin, hazelnut and caramel.
-Saturated, sweet aromatics of orange blossom and honey, with notes of tropical fruit and kiwi.
-Autumn flavors of apricot, chardonnay & Honeycrisp apple.
+An exotic, memorable fragrance of golden raisin and lime.
+Saturated, sweet cup with notes of brown sugar, chardonnay & oak.
 Round, silky body with a savory-sweet acidity.

 Vietnam is the second largest producer of coffee in the world after Brazil, though the quality of the beans (generally strip-picked robustas) has limited their marketability.